brianjking/dueling-docs/source/faq.rst

 Where can I find a copy of the Dueling Dogs Rules & Policies
 -------------------------------------------------------------

-* The Dueling Dogs Rules & Policies can be found online at the `Dueling Dogs Website <https://duelingdogs.net/rules-policies>`_.
+* The Dueling Dogs Rules & Policies are available at the `Dueling Dogs Website <https://duelingdogs.net/rules-policies>`_.

 What is the minimum age for a Handler or Dog to participate in Dueling Dogs?
 ----------------------------------------------------------------------------